vanguardbackup/docs/README.md

 ## License

 Vanguard's documentation is licensed under the MIT Licence.
-See the [LICENCE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ## Security